Udoekaobe1/Aleo/README.md

 #### Description of Steps Used
 For my leo_project_token, I Wrote the codes using the following
 - ../ to go to the previous directory
+- leo_new_project_token: to create a new project with the name project token.
-- cd my_project_name: To change directory to current working directory
+- cd project_token: To change directory to current working directory
 - Changed the private key in the .env file to the private key in my leo wallet
-- leo run mint <my_aleo_address> <amount>u64; e.g leo run mint aleo1fgftssyjrxh58gcw5ngnre7ttp6s5h9h70l93ltlkmmdmza58yxsdctefv 100u64
+- leo run mint <my_aleo_address> <amount>u64; e.g leo run mint aleo1fgftssyjrxh58gcw5ngnre7ttp6s5h9h70l93ltlkmmdmza58yxsdctefv 100u64, that is what i used.
 - leo run transfer "<Token_Record>" <to_address> <amount>u64
 - We were  able to use the generated record from 1st command to input into the second command's first input and then our to address and amount
 - leo deploy --network testnet
+- a gas of 7 credits was charged.

 ##### Screenshot
 ![Screenshot (919)](https://github.com/user-attachments/assets/dd319383-ec3d-43da-8103-0c24f7697f0a)